 The reason cosmologists have a job is that the Universe as a whole -- the stuff between planets and stars and galaxies -- is, despite first appearances, a pretty interesting place.
 The strangest fact about it is that it's expanding, and always has been, as far as we know (and though Einstein's theory of gravity predicts this, Albert himself didn't much care for the idea, at least at first).
 After about seventy years -- it was discovered in 1929 -- this expansion was kind of old hat, but then new observations came around that shattered the old complacency.

 Physics emerged from the twentieth century with two remarkably successful descriptions of nature which stand in striking contrast.
 Quantum mechanics describes the subatomic realm with intrinsic uncertainties and probabilities.
 On the other hand, Einstein's general relativity describe gravitational phenomena in an exacting geometric arena.
 Theoretical physicists have struggled for over fifty years trying to combine these views in a single unified framework.
-More recently, superstring theory has drawn a huge amount of interest as a leading contender to provide such a unification.

 Dr. Smolin is a faculty member at Perimeter Institute for Theoretical Physics and author of several books including most recently “The Trouble with Physics”.
 He is known for devising several different approaches to quantum gravity, in particular, loop quantum gravity.
 His research interests include cosmology, elementary particle theory, the foundations of quantum mechanics, and theoretical biology.
 This information Chalk and Talk will explore in special topics in Quantum Gravity.